openflighthpc/flight-scheduler-daemon/CONTRIBUTING.md

 ## Contribute Changes

-You are welcome to contribute code, content or documentation to FlightSchedulerController in order to fix bugs or to implement new features.
+You are welcome to contribute code, content or documentation to FlightSchedulerDaemon in order to fix bugs or to implement new features.

 There are three important things to know: